Simplifying the Virginia Probate Process

 The procedure for probate is often one that is prescribed long before an individual passes away.
 Therefore, the probate procedure is often determined by whether or not a decedent had any estate planning prior to death that would allow for a simplification of the probate process.
 For example, a decedent may have had a plan in place to avoid probate, or he or she may have organized his or her assets in such a way to make the administration procedure more streamlined.

 If estate administration is a concern, an individual may choose or wish to speak with an attorney regarding estate planning.
-Often, with the estate planning, an attorney can make recommendations for creating a plan that prepares for and anticipates any issues that may plague the administration of an estate upon the death of a decedent.
-Thus, the creation and execution of such a plan may be helpful in simplifying the probate administration process or avoiding it all together.
+Often, with estate planning, an attorney can make recommendations for creating a plan that prepares for and anticipates any issues that may plague the administration of an estate upon the death of a decedent.
+Thus, the creation and execution of such a plan may be helpful in simplifying the probate administration process or avoiding it altogether.

 Unique Aspects of VA Probate Process

 The probate process in Virginia varies from other local jurisdictions because an individual needs to appear in person in the county where the decedent resided or owns real estate to begin the probate process.
 Often this requires making an appointment with the Clerk of a Court and then going to the Clerk of the Court and petitioning to move forward.
-The Virginia probate process itself will vary but the administration of the estate can take up to a year in some cases, depending on the nature and the complexity of the estate.
+The NoVa probate process itself will vary but the administration of the estate can take up to a year in some cases, depending on the nature and the complexity of the estate.

 The length of the probate process in Virginia will depend on the type of probate and the type of procedure administered and the complexity of the case.
 Eventually, probate ends when all of the assets of the estate have been distributed either pursuing to the last will and testament or to the Commonwealth laws of intestacy.